-Smoking is prohibited in the common indoor areas of buildings with 10 or more dwelling units.
+- Smoking or vaping any substance is prohibited in common indoor areas of buildings with three or more residential units.

-Smoking is not prohibited in apartments and other private residences except in areas where child day care centers or health care facilities are being operated, are open, or employees are working.
+- The law does not prohibit smoking and vaping in apartments or other private residences, except in areas where child day care centers or health care facilities operate and are open or employees are working.

 - Owners of residential buildings with three or more units are required to create a policy on smoking and share it with current and future tenants.
 Building owners may adopt a smoke-free policy, including within apartments, but they are responsible for compliance.

 You can report a violation of the Smoke-Free Air Act online or by calling 311.